 There are two conspiracy theories associated with this.
 The first one is very popular with the Muslim community and states that Neil Armstrong heard the Muslim call to prayer on the moon and subsequently became a Muslim.

 Neil Armstrong did not hear the Azaan or become a Muslim.
 This hoax is just not willing to die.
 First surfacing in the 1980s, the main point that the believers of this hoax like to make is that he never denied it.
 This is not true.
-Armstrong was a very private person and did not want to talk about his private life, much less his religious faith.
+According to his biography, Armstrong was a very private person and did not want to talk about his private life, much less his religious faith.
 He kept a low profile after his return from the Apollo 11 mission and turned down most requests for interviews and public appearances.
 In the 1950s he gave his religious affiliation as deist.
 Finally, in 1983 he allowed the State Department to speak on his behalf and there is an actual notification from them to embassies and consulates in Muslim countries denying this idiotic claim.
 His remains were cremated, which would not have happened if he were a Muslim.

 His administrative aid, Vivian White, wrote a letter to the Director Asian Research Center International Christian Fellowship, denying the claim.
 All of these can be easily found with a simple Google search.